All my books are written intuitively.

 The economics of delivery prohibit sending books from New Zealand and it is greener to print them locally anyway.

-My books are also available internationally on Amazon as paperbacks and Kindles
+My books are also available internationally on Amazon as paperbacks and Kindles and through other retailers.

 I would rather that you buy eBooks direct from me because Amazon doesn't always acknowledge sales.